MetzgerH/SearchRe-A-Research-Position-Job-Board/documents/DesignDocument.md

 ### 2.2.3 View and User Interface Design

 The role of the view is to use templates and forms from the controller to create friendly user interfaces.
 It is responsible for the look and representation of the product.
 We plan to use Bootstrap CSS framework in the future to enhance the view.

-(***in iteration-2***) Revise your page list and descriptions and include any additional pages that you will include in your view.
-In iteration-2, you will be deducted points if your view description is still superficial and doesn't list and explain all pages of your application.

 | Template | Description | Use-Case(s) |
 | -------- | ----------- | ----------- |